Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 12

 save every bit.
 Since my promotion I have an

-extra 7/1 a day & which I have paid off the
+extra 7/1 a day & when I have paid off the

 price of the little things I am sending you